rajnages/Jenkins-Master/main.md

 # Jenkins Defination
-- Jenkins is a free tool that automates building, testing, and deploying software, helping developers work faster and more efficiently.
-It's mainly used for Continuous Integration (CI) and Continuous Deployment (CD).
+- Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 # Why Use Jenkins?
 - Automation: Jenkins automates repetitive tasks like code building, testing, and deployment.